 These vibrant red counting discs provide essential hands-on material for mathematical exploration in the Montessori environment.
 The set of 100 uniform plastic counters supports concrete learning of quantities, one-to-one correspondence, and early arithmetic operations.
-Their smooth finish and consistent size make them ideal for precise counting work and pattern activities.
+Their smooth finish and consistent size make them designed for precise counting work and pattern activities.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace